 If involved in any accessibility compliance court case, you won’t be able to plea with regulators and judges that your brand colors simply don’t allow you to comply.
 They and your customers will demand that you change!

 This is the fourth in a five-part series on website accessibility.
-In our next blog, we will examine how your company can stay ahead of the accessibility compliance curve and prepare for what might come your way in the future.
+Visit the start of the series here.
+In our final blog of this series, we will examine how your company can stay ahead of the accessibility compliance curve and prepare for what might come your way in the future.
 In the meantime, if you need assistance in evaluating the accessibility of your website, contact R2integrated at www.r2integrated.com/contact.